fridaysystems/inventory-presser/readme.txt

 * [Changed] Changed a filter hook from 'inventory_presser_taxonomy_data' to 'invp_taxonomy_data'
 * [Changed] Changed a filter hook from 'inventory_presser_meta_value_or_meta_value_num' to 'invp_meta_value_or_meta_value_num'
 * [Changed] Changed a filter hook from 'inventory_presser_post_type_args' to 'invp_post_type_args'
-* [Fixed] Change links to terms in our taxonomies to contain /inventory, so one of our rewrite rules is used to guide the request.
 * [Removed] Moved Friday Systems features out of this plugin and into another.
 No longer save the IDs of contact and financing pages with plugin settings so that menu links to those pages can have querystring variables that identify vehicles appended.

 = 3.9.0 =